Registration and log in

 2. How many schools does GSP cover all over India?
 Do you have a breakup available by State?

-More than 15,000 schools have interacted with CSE or our National Green Corps, State Nodal Agency partners, at least once or more.
+Over the years, more than 5,000 schools have interacted with CSE or our National Green Corps, State Nodal Agency partners, at least once or more.
 We have directly trained over 4,000 teachers and students in India.
-Schools from 29 states and five union territories have participated in the GSP Audit.
+Schools from 29 states and four union territories have participated in the 2016 GSP Audit.
 The participation of schools and the states they represent change on a yearly basis.

-You can register online on our website www.greenschoolsprogramme.org/registration/
+You can register online on our website greenschoolsprogramme.org/audit2017/register/

 Among schools that registered last year, those who completed or started their Audit do not need to register again.
 Their registrations have been carried forward to this year.
 The username (USN) and the password (pw) remain the same as last year.

-Please note that your USN is the GSP coordinator’s email address that you were provided during registration.
+Please note that your USN is the GSP coordinator’s email address that you had provided during registration.

 If you remember your USN and pw, then click here to log in.

-If you remember your USN, but have forgotten your pw, then refer to Q13.
+If you remember your USN, but have forgotten your pw, then refer to Q14.